unicornlaunching/michael_jagdeo/the_syndicate_thesis.md

 ---

 # Blog Post #6: The Vibe Coding Manifesto: Making Failure Fun

+## Executive Summary
+• Making development fun leads to better, more sustainable outcomes
+• Humor is a crucial tool for maintaining momentum through difficulties
+• The best code comes from developers who enjoy writing it

 When we started doing buildathons, we discovered something counterintuitive: the more we treated coding like play, the better our output became.
 This wasn't about making things easier - it was about making hard things sustainable.